 The movie industry has grown a lot over the years and continues to expand at an incredible speed.
-Despite the advent of the global coronavirus pandemic, the industry as a whole still shows healthy growth projections for the coming years.
+The industry as a whole shows healthy growth projections for the coming years.

 There is no shortage of movies for you to review, and with more and more people turning to the internet for entertainment and news, now is a great time to start a movie blog.